HarrisonSloan/25-Histories-Scrap/README.md

 run scrap chinese_era_names -> then produce emperors_year_1.json by hand (selective about including certain emperors from List of Chinese Era names) from emperors_data_raw.json
 Note repeat_emperor name a valdility check and more manual work needs to be done after this has been completed.
 Note this is still yet to be reflected and done
 ## Creating data
-run combine_xml to make a large text file that gets rid of the volumes and put the entire history into 1 file run find_emperor_positions to create XML of all the emperor positions run create_year_patterns to create the year_patterns.
-The reasoning is for this is we dont necessarily want years that are within a sentence but instead come after punctation. run find_year_positions to find all the year positions and produce XML for final and main program
+run combine_xml to make a large text file that gets rid of the volumes and put the entire history into 1 file, it also creates a file which stores the vol positions run find_emperor_positions to create XML of all the emperor positions run create_year_patterns to create the year_patterns.
+The reasoning is for this is we dont necessarily want years that are within a sentence but instead come after punctation. run find_year_positions to find all the year positions and produce XML run matching_data which combines the vol_xml, emperor_xml and year_xml into a large matching_XML run filter_matching_data which then filters the matching_xml based on the rules described below run count_year_freq to get total frequency of years mentioned
 ## Main program
 simply run alter patterns as needed